Rushil1234/dish-vz-agentic-bootcamp/Supervisor_Instructions_v2.md

 - **Tooling**: This agent connects to a **get_data tool** provided through an OpenAPI JSON file, enabling retrieval of up-to-date network data.
 - **Usage**: Handles queries like “What is the status of site S002?” or “Are there any ongoing outages in the Northeast region?”

+#### Communications Agent
+- **Purpose**: Drafts professional and concise email updates for internal or external stakeholders about incidents or operational changes.
+- **Tooling**: This agent integrates with **Outlook** using an imported **OpenAPI JSON tool**, which enables it to send notification emails automatically.
+- **Usage**: When the Supervisor requests an incident update for the “Los Angeles Verizon Network team,” this agent generates the email body and sends it through Outlook.

 #### Server Status Agent
 - **Purpose**: Verifies whether a specific server or URL is currently online and reachable.
 - **Tools**: Uses a server check tool to confirm availability.